Who is Brian Thompson? Everything we know about UnitedHealthcare CEO murdered in Manhattan

 Thompson shot in ‘premeditated attack’

 The shooter, who was wearing a mask, approached Thompson from behind and shot him in the right calf and back at 6:46 a.m.
 Video of the incident shows the shooter calmly walking up behind Thompson before shooting him multiple times, then calmly crossing the street.
-The footage also indicates there was a bystander who witnessed the shooting and ran away as the suspect fired at Thompson.
+The footage also showed a bystander who witnessed the shooting and ran away as the suspect fired at Thompson.

 Thompson was pronounced dead at a nearby hospital.